-- 1. elementary and secondary education, community college aid and support for tuition assistance programs; - 2. payment of the nonfederal share of local medicaid costs; and - 3. other local assistance programs, including revenue sharing assistance, aid for health and the improvement of environmental quality, housing initiatives, mental health and drug abuse programs, mass transportation and highway and bridge programs.
+1. elementary and secondary education, community college aid and support for tuition assistance programs;

+2. payment of the nonfederal share of local medicaid costs; and improvement of environmental quality, housing initiatives, mental health and drug abuse programs, mass transportation and highway and bridge programs.